hgb2/PSAS-Capstone/documents/Design.md

 Outputs:            none
 Side Effects:       closes the fdm & sets the fdm pointer to null
 Purpose:            provide a clean way to exit the simulation
-Notes:              this function is not currently implemented as no option to
+Notes:              this function is not currently implemented
-                         exit the application is currently provided

 FUNCTION wrapper_close
      CLOSE the current fdm